Exhibits and museums

 Chippewa City: 9 a.m. to 5 p.m. weekdays, 1 to 5 p.m. weekends and holidays; junction of state Highway 7 and U.S. Highway 59 in Montevideo; re-creation of a turn-of-the-century town with 23 buildings.

 Olaf Swensson Farm Museum: 1 to 5 p.m.
-Sundays through Labor Day, or by appointment; six miles east of Montevideo on state Highway 7, then five miles south on County Road 15.
+Sunday, or by appointment; three miles west of Maynard on County Road 17, then two miles south on County Road 5 and 2½ miles west on County Road 15.
 The 17-acre farmstead features a 22-room house, timber frame barn and the remains of a gristmill.
+The Horse Power event will be Sept.
+12.

 Lac qui Parle Mission: open daily through Labor Day, from 8 a.m. to 8 p.m.; six miles north of Montevideo on U.S. Highway 59 and 2.2 miles west on County Road 13; free admission.